sddevelopment-be/penguin-pragmatic-patterns/content/concepts/memento_mori.md

   title="A value system"
   site="AMMERSE.org"
   link="https://www.ammerse.org/a-value-system" >}}
-* {{<reference author="Bockelbrink, B,; Priest, J. & David L."
+* {{<reference author="Bockelbrink, B.; Priest, J. & David L."
     year="2022"
     title="A Practical Guide for Evolving Agile and Resilient Organizations with Sociocracy 3.0" site="sociocracy30.org"
-    publisher="Open Domain, Creative Commons license"
+    publisher="Open Domain, Creative Commons licence"
     link="https://patterns.sociocracy30.org/all.html" >}}

 ---

-[^1]: As the commentator team for the Toronto Raptors said multiple times in the 2018 NBA season:
-"The only certainties in life are Death, Taxes and JV threes."
+[^1]: As the commentator team for the Toronto Raptors said multiple times in the 2018 NBA season: "The only certainties in life are Death, Taxes and JV threes."

 [^2]: As per Oscar Wilde: "Life is too important to be taken seriously."